frankdean/coordinate-converter/README.md

 	$ npm run build -- --config ./vite.config.prod.js
 	$ yarn build --config ./vite.config.prod.js

+The object files are created under `./dist-prod`.
+The URLs in this build are based on a sub-folder named `convert-coord`.

 The files built under `dist` can be deployed using a static web-server such as Apache or Nginx.
 The default build requires the files to be in the root